A full and comprehensive guide on DialogFlow: how to use it and how to integrate your logic in your chatbot.

 I recommend using the spew package to display the full structure.
 You’ll see that some fields are raw bytes.
 Since we only have one webhook route for the whole agent, the parameters’ and contexts’ data structure might change according to the intent that matched.

-Routing on the action #
+we can route on the action

 func webhook(c *gin.Context) {